cms-tamu/MuJetAnalysis/README.md

 By issuing the command above, one is able to produce Ntuples for various analysis studies.

 ## Cut-and-count
 A simple macro is available for quick cut-and-count based on the Ntuples: `CutFlowAnalyzer/scripts/cutflow_macros/foo_modified.C`.

-## Analyzer modules
-The analyzer code consists of the following modules, namely, from a offline reconstructed file (MiniAOD), PAT objects is created.
-Then these PAT muons are used in muon pair formation and selections.

-After the muon pair selections, they are used in `CutFlowAnalyzer/plugins/CutFlowAnalyzer_MiniAOD.cc`.

-## Muon pair modules
-The muon pair is an instance of the pat::MultiMuon.
-This is defined in `DataFormats/interface/MultiMuon.h` and `DataFormats/src/MultiMuon.cc`.
+More details on page.